NicoleBarranca/NicoleBarranca/README.md

 My name is Nicole and I am a dedicated **Full Stack Wed developer**. 💻

-I am currently working with JavaScript and Node.js., One of my favorite aspects of development is style, however, I thoroughly enjoy creating the logic behind a beautifully styled app.
+I am currently working with React to build MERN stack applications.
+One of my favorite aspects of development is style, however, I thoroughly enjoy creating the logic behind a beautifully styled app.
 I am always learning new technologies, so please feel free to suggest the ones you like to work with!
 Connect with me on <a href="https://www.linkedin.com/in/nicole-barranca/">LinkedIn</a>📱 or contact me directly at nikkibarranca@gmail.com.

 ## Tools I Use